vincentvankrunkelsven/testing-editor/chapter1.md

 attachments :
   slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

---- type:NormalExercise lang:r xp:100 skills:1 key: key:abc
+--- type:NormalExercise lang:r xp:100 skills:1 key:abc
 ## Good movies

 In the previous exercise, you saw a dataset about books.
 In this exercise, we'll have a look at yet another dataset about books!aa